-- stockholders of each association present and voting or voting by written proxy at a meeting at which a quorum is present shall be required for stockholder approval of a merger or consolidation proposal. - (e) Notice of the meeting to consider and act upon a proposed merger or consolidation of associations shall be accompanied by the following information covering each constituent association. - (1) A statement either on the first page of the materials or on the notice of the stockholders' meeting, in capital letters and bold face type, that: - THE FARM CREDIT ADMINISTRATION HAS NEITHER APPROVED NOR PASSED UPON THE ACCURACY OR ADEQUACY OF THE INFORMATION ACCOMPANYING THE NOTICE OF MEETING OR PRESENTED AT THE MEETING AND NO REPRESENTATION TO THE CONTRARY SHALL BE MADE OR RELIED UPON. - (2) A description of the material provisions of the agreement of merger or consolidation and the effect of the proposed merger or consolidation on the associations, their stockholders, the new or continuing board of directors, and the territory to be served.
-In addition, a copy of the agreement must be furnished with the notice to stockholders. - (3) A summary of the provisions of the charter and bylaws of the continuing or new association that differ materially from the existing charter or bylaw provisions of the constituent associations. - (4) A brief statement by the boards of directors of the constituent associations setting forth the basis for the boards' recommendation on the merger or consolidation. - (5) A description of any agreement or arrangement between a constituent association and any of its officers relating to employment or termination of employment and arising from the merger or consolidation. - (6) A presentation of the following financial data: - (i) A balance sheet and income statement for each constituent association for each of the 2 preceding fiscal years.
+(e) Notice of the meeting to consider and act upon a proposed merger or consolidation of associations shall be accompanied by the following information covering each constituent association.

+(1) A statement either on the first page of the materials or on the notice of the stockholders' meeting, in capital letters and bold face type, that:

+THE FARM CREDIT ADMINISTRA-TION HAS NEITHER APPROVED NOR PASSED UPON THE ACCU-RACY OR ADEQUACY OF THE IN-FORMATION ACCOMPANYING THE NOTICE OF MEETING OR PRE-SENTED AT THE MEETING AND NO REPRESENTATION TO THE CON-TRARY SHALL BE MADE OR RE-LIED UPON.

+(2) A description of the material provisions of the agreement of merger or consolidation and the effect of the proposed merger or consolidation on the associations, their stockholders, the new or continuing board of directors, and the territory to be served.
+In addition, a copy of the agreement must be furnished with the notice to stockholders.

+(3) A summary of the provisions of the charter and bylaws of the continuing or new association that differ materially from the existing charter or bylaw provisions of the constituent as- tion that sociations.
+(4) A brief statement by the boards of directors of the constituent associations setting forth the basis for the boards' recommendation on the merger or consolidation.

+(5) A description of any agreement or arrangement between a constituent association and any of its officers relating to employment or termination of employment and arising from the merger or consolidation.

+(6) A presentation of the following financial data:

+(i) A balance sheet and income statement for each constituent association for each of the 2 preceding fiscal years.